Judy of Rogue's Harbor: Plot

-As described in various film magazine reviews, Judy (Minter), is a young girl living in poverty in Rogue's Harbor with her "Grandpap" Ketchel (Roberts), Olive (Ridgeway) and Denny (Lee), whom she believes to be her sister and cousin respectively.
-"Grandpap" is consistently cruel, to Denny especially, and he is aided in this cruelty by Jim Schuckles (Sears), who hopes to wed Judy.
-Judy's confidante is the mysterious "Lady of the Roses" (King), to whom she eventually brings Denny to keep him safe from "Grandpap" and Jim.
+As described in various film magazine reviews, Judy, is a young girl living in poverty in Rogue's Harbor with her "Grandpap" Ketchel, Olive and Denny, whom she believes to be her sister and cousin respectively.
+"Grandpap" is consistently cruel, to Denny especially, and he is aided in this cruelty by Jim Schuckles, who hopes to wed Judy.
+Judy's confidante is the mysterious "Lady of the Roses", to whom she eventually brings Denny to keep him safe from "Grandpap" and Jim.

-Meanwhile, Governor Kingsland (Standing) comes to visit the area, along with his grandson Teddy (Meredith), who falls in love with Judy.
+Meanwhile, Governor Kingsland comes to visit the area, along with his grandson Teddy, who falls in love with Judy.
 Through Olive, who is now pregnant with Jim Shuckles' child, Judy finds out that Jim is plotting to throw a bomb at Governor Kingsland.
 She saves the Governor's life, and brings him to the house of the Lady of the Roses to keep him safe.

 Here it transpires that Judy is in fact the daughter of the Governor's deceased friend, and the heiress to a fortune; not only that, but the Lady of the Roses is her mother.
 The Governor had lied in an attempt to keep Judy's fortune to himself, telling the Lady of the Roses that the child was dead and placing her with "Grandpap" Ketchel.
 Judy is happily reunited with her real family and, once she has arranged the marriage of Jim and Olive, she is free to wed Teddy Kingsland.

 The April–May 1920 edition of "Motion Picture Classic" features a detailed fiction adaptation of the film, complete with several stills from the picture.
 The March 27th, 1920 edition of Motion Picture News lists a musical cue sheet for the film.